Last updated on November 1st, 2019 at 04:06 pm

 Knowing this about my thyroid (and my feelings) gave me the ability to change my thoughts.
 Knowledge is power.
 Now, I’m not just a crazy redhead anymore.
 I’m a crazy redhead with an excuse.
 But seriously, I know what to do when negative thoughts appear and how to shake them.

 What could happen if you steered your emotions (even if negative) in a direction that creates a positive outcome?
 What if your emotions are attempting to tell you valuable information about the state of your health and whether or not you are moving your life in the right direction?
 If emotions are your fuel to take action, then that fuel can be used to fly.

-It’s what we do with the fuel that makes it safe – or not.
+It’s what you do with the fuel, or your emotions, that make your life healthy, or not.

 Vincent Van Gogh once said, “Let’s not forget that the little emotions are the great captains of our lives and we obey them without realizing it.”

 What if you began to realize it?

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.